geoserver/geoserver-history/doc/en/user/source/data/oracle.rst

 #.
 Download the Oracle extension from the `GeoServer download page <http://geoserver.org/display/GEOS/Download>`_.

-   .. warning:: Make sure to match the version of the extension with the version of the GeoServer installation.
+   .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!

 #.
 Extract the contents of the archive into the ``WEB-INF/lib`` directory of he GeoServer installation.

 Adding an Oracle database
 -------------------------

-Once the extension is properly installed ``Oracle`` will show up as an option when creating a new data store.
+Once the extension is properly installed :guilabel:`Oracle` will be an option in the :guilabel:`Vector Data Sources` list when creating a new data store.

 .. figure:: images/oraclecreate.png
    :align: center